 “Hello,” she said.
 Her mouth was dry with fear.

 “Hello, my darling.
 How’s my favourite girl today then?” drawled a familiar husky voice.

 Betty started shaking.
 The blood was rushing in her ears.
-Chilled to the bone, her eyes were fixed on the bleeding figure of Jack Morrison, still staring up at the ceiling in eternal surprise, with a dead fly clinging to his nose.
+She felt a sudden chill.
+Her eyes fixed on the bleeding figure of Jack Morrison who was still staring up at the ceiling in eternal surprise.
+A dead fly clung to his cheek.